yinguobing/yolov5-trt/README.md

 ## Prerequisites

 To build and run this program, the following items are required.
-- a CUDA compatable GPU card
+- a CUDA compatible GPU card
 - NVIDIA driver: 470.82.01 or higher
 - NVIDIA CUDA: 11.4.3
 - NVIDIA cuDNN: 8.2.1